jetstack/jetstack-secure-gcm/README.md

 ```

 where `1.1.0` stands for the cert-manager version, and `gcm.1` is the
 Google Marketplace "build" version.
-The available tags are listed on the
-[Marketplace Container
-Registry](marketplace.gcr.io/jetstack-public/jetstack-secure-for-cert-manager).

-> Note: all the upstream cert-mananger images are re-built with a
+> Note: the upstream cert-mananger images are re-built with a
 > `/LICENSES.txt` file as well as re-tagged with the Marketplace versioning
 > described above, e.g. `1.1.0-gcm.1`.
 This was done in order to order to
 > abide by the
 > [schema.md](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/blob/d9d3a6f/docs/schema.md)
 > rules, which states that "when users deploy the app from the Google Cloud
 > Marketplace, the final image names may be different, but they will follow
-> **the same release tag** and name prefix rule."
+> the same release tag and name prefix rule."

 #### Download and apply the license